 Understanding budget, revenue, profits, cash flow, etc., are some of the hard skills essential to have.

 The ability to gather data, analyze it, and come up with an appropriate conclusion is a crucial skill.

 This skill gives you the ability to track the progress of your development, estimate the effectiveness of your product, and examine a particular hypothesis.

 Q: How to distinguish between hard skills and soft skills?

-A: Hard skills are commonly learned through training programs and education curriculums such as college, internships, apprenticeships, online courses, etc. Nowadays, learning through the internet is becoming a more popular option.
+Nowadays, learning through the internet is becoming a more popular and affordable option.